 Safeguard that information while addressing relevant compliance requirements.
 Implement a platform like ConnectBooster that minimizes the risk of a data breach for your firm by locking down customer payment information in an encrypted PCI compliant payment vault.

 That solution has numerous other benefits for your business, too.
 ConnectBooster reduces manual entry tasks for MSPs, which cuts labor costs, and the easy collection process can help boost your cash flow.
 No matter how you look at it, a secure payment portal shows your firm is serious about protecting their valued data.

 Most businesses accept credit, debit, or ACH payments today.
 Traditional check usage continues to dwindle for several reasons, including the rising cost of postage, ongoing efforts to reduce paper and save trees, and inconvenience.
 It’s much easier to access an account on your computer or phone and then approve a credit payment or bank transfer.
 No time, no fuss.

 The concern for MSPs is how their clients are processing those payments.
 Did they self-provision a system they found online or contract with a third-party to provide those services?
 In either case, do you really know if their payment processes are secure and PCI-DSS compliant?

 Those unknowns could essentially leave your clients at risk.
 Not only could that be detrimental to their businesses, but as the IT services pro charged with supporting their systems, your company’s reputation might be at stake should their customers’ credit or bank information be compromised.

 Are you offering secure payment processing options for your clients?
 Add to your solution stack and give small businesses a safe and easy way to get paid while broadening your MSP’s recurring revenue streams.
-Stay tuned for big news from the ConnectBooster team in the coming weeks on how to make that prospect a reality.
+See how you can make it a reality.